jsquire/Incubator/src/node-typescript-exploration/README.md

 - Note that the NPM script referencing issue exists only on Windows when using NVM/NVS from the standard command line environment.
 The scripts behave normally on Linux, and on Windows without NVM or under WSL.

-- When debugging tests, breakpoints may not be honored without including a "debugger" call in the test; I believe this may have something to do with source maps for transpiling on the fly.
+- When debugging tests, breakpoints may not be honored without including a `debugger` call in the test; I believe this may have something to do with source maps for transpiling on the fly.

-- When attaching to tests started with "--inspect-brk" you may need to restart the VS Code debugger;  it seems to get stuck in internal code.
-Restarting hits the "debugger" call.
+- When attaching to tests started with `--inspect-brk` you may need to restart the VS Code debugger;  it seems to get stuck in internal code.
+Restarting hits the `debugger` call.